zararah/zararah.net/_posts/2015/2015-07-06-collusion-episode-2-water.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/213455962&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

-I'm not expecting anyone to listen to the 'closed access' version - but I like it as a way of showing orally how frustrating the research process was - and I hope people enjoy the proper version of the podcast, instead!
-Comments and feedback on it are always welcome.
+I'm not really expecting anyone to listen to the whole of the 'closed access' version - but I like it as a way of showing orally how frustrating the research process was - and I hope people enjoy the proper version of the podcast.
+Comments and feedback on both versions are always welcome - we're both new to podcasting!